irmen/prog8/docs/source/index.rst

 - 'One statement per line' code style, resulting in clear readable programs.
 - Modular programming and scoping via modules, code blocks, and subroutines.
 - Provide high level programming constructs but stay close to the metal;
-  still able to directly use memory addresses, CPU registers and ROM subroutines
+  still able to directly use memory addresses, CPU registers and ROM subroutines, and inline assembly to have full control when every cycle or byte matters
 - Arbitrary number of subroutine parameters (constrained only by available memory)
 - Complex nested expressions are possible
 - Values are typed.
 Types supported include signed and unsigned bytes and words, arrays, strings and floats.